amfred/disneycruiseplanning/README.md

 - The adults in our family prefer more days in port to explore new cultures, while the children prefer more days at sea to enjoy the ship's activities, pools, waterslides, and kids' club.
 You can decide what's best for your family!
 - The smaller ships and larger ships each have their own advantages.
 Don't let ship size be the determining factor.
 Larger ships have more themed areas and activities, while smaller ships feel more accessible and relaxing.
 - The Deluxe Family Oceanview Stateroom with Verandah is fantastic for a family of 4-5.
 Or, check out the Deluxe Family Oceanview Stateroom if you don't care about a balcony.
 The two-room bathroom makes life easier.
-- Try to get a cabin midship, or closer to the kids' clubs, if you have children.
+- The ships are long.
+To save time, you can get a cabin midship, or closer to the kids' clubs if you have children.
+- Two decks below the pool is ideal: it's quiet, but close enough to the pool that you don't need to take an elevator up.
 - Cruisecritic.com has informative and helpful cabin reviews.
 If you can't find a review for your exact ship and cabin, you can check the review for the same cabin on the sister ship: Magic/Wonder, or Fantasy/Dream.

 Step 2: Choose early or late seating when you book the cruise.
 --------------------------------------------------------------
 - This blog covers the pros and cons nicely: [http://magicaldistractions.com/disney-cruise-dinner-seating/](http://magicaldistractions.com/disney-cruise-dinner-seating/)
 - We chose late seating for our first few cruises, but found it disruptive to go to a show, then dinner, have the kids Dine & Play for 45 minutes, and then pick them up for bedtime.
 We prefer the early seating now.
-- If you're unsure, early seating fills up first.
+- Early seating fills up first.
 - If you don't get your first choice of dinner seating, ask to be put on the wait list.
-- Your dinner reservations will be pre-assigned to a different restaurant each night.
+- Your dinner reservations will be pre-assigned to a different restaurant each night, and your waiter will follow you.
+We're big fans of the rotational dining.
 See this FAQ for more details: [https://disneycruise.disney.go.com/faq/dining-food-beverages/rotational-dining/](https://disneycruise.disney.go.com/faq/dining-food-beverages/rotational-dining/)
 - Your show time will be opposite your dinner time: early dining guests see their show while the late dining guests are eating, and vice versa.
 You can't go to a main dining room if it's not your reserved time, because they won't have a table for you, but you can see any show at either the early or the late time.
 - You can eat a casual meal without reservations almost any time of day.
 Our kids love the buffet and counter service restaurants.
 - You can also order room service almost any time of day.